 The single-leg glute bridge can be a fantastic variation that will give the exerciser an intense glute and hamstring workout on one leg.
 Not to mention, since it works out one side, also known as a unilateral exercise, it’s great for those who have imbalances and a desire to address them.

 This exercise can be done with weight and can also be done with body weight.
-The single-leg glute bridge can also be utilized by someone recovering from a knee injury alongside a variety of different exercises for strengthening the knee after injury.
+Someone recovering from a knee injury can incorporate the single-leg glute bridge into their routine, along with various exercises to strengthen the knee after injury.

 This can be a great exercise for those who are more advanced.